AdobeDocs/campaign-classic.en/help/web/using/static-elements-in-a-web-form.md

    ![](assets/s_ncs_admin_survey_html_content_preview.png)

 This operating mode lets you define the text of Web forms only once, and manage translations using the integrated translation tool.
-For more on this, refer to [Translating a web form](../../web/using/translating-a-web-form.md).
+For more on this, refer to [Translate a web form](../../web/using/translating-a-web-form.md).

 ## Inserting images {#inserting-images}